launchflow/buildflow-docs/docs/walk-throughs/csv_bigquery_streaming.md

 # GCS CSV to GCP BigQuery Streaming

-In this walkthrough we will run a BuildFlow pipeline that listens for CSV file uploads to a Google Cloud Storage bucket.
-When an upload occurs the BuildFlow pipeline will read the corresponding file, perform any necessary transformations on it, and upload the results to BigQuery.
+In this walkthrough we will run a BuildFlow application that listens for CSV file uploads to a Google Cloud Storage bucket.
+When an upload occurs the BuildFlow application will read the corresponding file, perform any necessary transformations on it, and upload the results to BigQuery.
 You can find all the code for this walk through [here](https://github.com/launchflow/buildflow/blob/main/buildflow/samples/csv_bigquery_walkthrough.py).

 You'll notice that with BuildFlow all you need to worry about is your transformation logic.
 All of the IO configuration, listening for files, and writing to BigQuery is handled by Buildflow.